 It’s so important to be passionate about your idea and about the brand you want to build that will facilitate the monetization of that idea.
 In reality, without money, none of this is possible.
 Not all business owners have cash to risk when starting a company and not everyone wants to pursue alternate small business funding options like crowdfunding or angel investment.

 Consider the initial startup capital you’ll need to turn your business idea into an ecommerce business with a chance of success.
 Identify where your money is going to come from at every cycle during your financial year.
-Have you got a plan that takes growth and scale into account and do you have the means to meet demand should your business take off quickly?
+Have you got strategies for business growth and do you have the means to meet demand should your business take off quickly?

 Revenue and sales projections are essential; you need more than a wing and a prayer to be a successful entrepreneur and until you’ve done the research, you can’t move forward.